xenondevs/Docs/docs/nova/addon/worldgen/features/custom-feature.md

    and maximum value, which will be used to clamp the value if it's outside the range **(Only enforced for deserialized IntProviders!)**.

-Now we can just pass the `CODEC` field to the `FeatureType` constructor.
+Now we can pass the `CODEC` field to the `FeatureType` constructor.

 ```kotlin title="ExampleFeature.kt"
 object ExampleFeature : FeatureType<ExampleConfiguration>(ExampleConfiguration.CODEC) { /* ... */ }